-The property at 968 St. David Street North, Centre Wellington (Fergus) is of cultural heritage value; it has not been placed on the Township's Heritage Register and it is not designated under the Ontario Heritage Act.
-However, the farmhouse on the property was identified by the Township as potentially having heritage significance.
-As an application is being made to develop a residential subdivision on the lands, a Heritage Impact Assessment has been requested.
+The farmhouse on the property at 6581 Highway 6, Centre Wellington (Fergus) is of cultural heritage value; it has not been placed on the Township's Heritage Register and it is not designated under the Ontario Heritage Act.
+However, the property was identified by the Township as potentially having heritage significance, and as an application is being made to develop a residential subdivision on the lands, a Heritage Impact Assessment has been requested for the property.

 The subject property is on the northerly edge of the Town of Fergus on the east side of St. David Street North/Highway #6.
-The property exhibits relatively flat agricultural cropland with the farmhouse at 968 St. David Street North located being approximately 30 metres from the Highway #6 right-of-way.
+The property exhibits relatively flat agricultural cropland with the farmhouse located approximately 40 metres from the Highway right-of-way.